 Q. What is baptism?

-A. Baptism is an incredible step of faith and obedience.
+A. Baptism is a step of faith and obedience for a Christian.
 Throughout the New Testament we are given examples of people being baptized, including Jesus!

 It is a public statement of your belief in Christ and decision to follow Him.

 It is a symbol of the death of our old life and sin with Christ and the new life that we have in Him.